 DNS problems (dns_probe_finished_nxdomain specifically) are quite annoying to the common user and why wouldn’t they be?
 These problems have no fixed time of occurrence.
 You could have your internet connection properly working the last night and face this issue the next morning and have no sorts of manual fix available to you.
 However, the above list demonstrates how one can troubleshoot DNS problems correctly.
 So, your DNS probe finished nxdomain problem can be fixed easily.

-If You Have Any Problem Regarding This Then Feel Free To Comment Here And You Can Join Our Facebook Group For More Updates.
+If You Have Any Query Regarding This Then Feel Free To Comment Here.